Treatment & Therapy Approaches

 Magdalene Kidd Vasconez, LCSW

-Cognitive Processing Therapy (CPT) is a highly effective, evidence-based approach designed to help individuals recover from trauma, including Posttraumatic Stress Disorder.
-CPT focuses on identifying and challenging unhelpful thoughts and beliefs related to the trauma, enabling clients to process their experiences and reduce emotional distress.
-At Aspire Psychology, we offer tailored CPT sessions to support clients in healing from trauma and building a healthier, more balanced perspective on life.
+• Cognitive Processing Therapy (CPT) is a highly effective, evidence-based approach designed to help individuals recover from trauma, including Posttraumatic Stress Disorder.
+CPT focuses on identifying and challenging unhelpful thoughts and beliefs related to the trauma, enabling patients to process their experiences and reduce emotional distress.
+At Aspire Psychology, we offer tailored CPT sessions to support individuals in healing from trauma and building a healthier, more balanced perspective on life.

 Providers: Jason Jones, PhD